You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 Looking for the best language apps for travel?
 Download these apps before your next trip.

 We sat in a small French-owned cafe in the Bay Area, and I watched in awe as my friend conversed casually in French with the owner.
-I quietly munched on my sandwich, thinking to myself how I would love to be able to do that.
+I quietly munched on my sandwich, thinking, “Wouldn’t it be nice if I could do that?”

 Truth be told, as an introvert, the practice part is what kills me afterward.
 None of the languages I learned in high school, college, or through Rosetta Stone stuck because of it.
 This year, though, I’m more than determined to put it into practice.